MiguelANunes/MiguelANunes.github.io/docs/_pages/about/about-en.markdown

 - [ORCID][orcid];
 - [Google Scholar][scholar].

-I wont add my full e-mail to avoid (even more) spam, but it is
+I won't add my full e-mail to avoid (even more) spam, but it is
 <code style="background-color: rgb(38, 41, 34)">my.full.name@gmail.com</code>.

 This blog is based on [Jekyll][jekyll], published by [GitHub Pages][ghp], the theme I'm using is a customization of the [Hydeout][hydeout] theme and multi language support was implemented base on a tutorial by Ulrich R., available [here][ulrich].
-I'm thank for my friend [João Vitor Fröhlich][jvf] for his many suggestions and his help during the development of this blog.
+I'm thankful for my friend [João Vitor Fröhlich][jvf] for his many suggestions and his help during the development of this blog.

 [github]: https://github.com/MiguelANunes